5 Savings Goals to Reach in Your 20s

 Save Up a Down Payment for Your Home

-Another goal you should work on in your 20s is saving up a down payment for your home.
+Another goal you should work on in your 20s is saving up a down payment for a house.
 This does not mean that you need to purchase your first home in your 20s.

-Depending on your job stability and whether or not you want to stay in the city where you are currently working you may not want to buy your first home.
-The down payment will make it easy to take that step when the time is right.
+Depending on your job stability and whether or not you want to stay in the city where you are currently working you may not want to buy your first home in your 20s.

 Remember, if you start saving early, you will be in a better position to buy a house when you are ready.

-Start Contributing 15 Percent to Retirement Each Month
+Start Contributing Regularly to Your Retirement

-You can choose to invest through a financial adviser who can recommend investment types and help you build an investment portfolio.
+You can choose to invest with the help of a financial adviser, who can recommend investment types and help you build an investment portfolio.
 If you understand the stock market, you may opt to invest yourself through an online brokerage firm.

 The key to investing is to diversify across different companies and different types of stocks.
-It is important to understand the risks associated with each type of investment, and to move to more conservative investments as you get older.
+It is important to understand the risks associated with each type of investment and to move to more conservative investments as you get older.

-Establish a Habit of Saving Money
+Establish the Habit of Saving Money

-You can also look for ways to reduce your daily expenses, you will have more money to apply to your savings and investing goals.
+You can also look for ways to reduce your daily expenses, so you have more money to put toward your savings and investing goals.
 It will also prevent you from running up excessive amounts of debt.
-This is really embracing a frugal lifestyle with the understanding that this will open doors and allow you to spend more on the things that are the most important to you.
+Embracing a frugal lifestyle will open doors and allow you to spend more on the things that are the most important to you.